Kate Scott (American sportscaster)

-Kate Scott is an American sportscaster who is currently the television play-by-play announcer for the Philadelphia 76ers.
-She also calls men's and women's soccer for Fox Sports (U.S.) Scott is the first full-time female broadcaster in the city of Philadelphia, and one of the first women to be the primary play-by-play caller for an NBA team.
+Kate Scott (born May 3, 1983) is an American sportscaster who is currently the television play-by-play announcer for the Philadelphia 76ers.
+Scott also calls international soccer for Fox Sports and CBS Sports and is the preseason television voice of the NFL's Seattle Seahawks.

+In June 2024, it was announced that Scott would be one of four new commentators—and the first woman—to join the Madden video game franchise.
+She and broadcast partner Brock Huard are one of three options for commentary teams in Madden NFL 26.

+Scott is the only woman – and one of a select few play-by-play voices regardless of sex – to have called games for the NBA, NFL, NHL, NCAA D1 football, the Olympics, and a FIFA World Cup.

 Early life

 Scott was born in Fresno, California, and raised in Clovis, California.
 She graduated from Clovis High School in 2001.
 She attended UC Berkeley where she majored in communications.
 As a sophomore, she became the school's first female "Mic Man", leading cheers in the student section for their football and basketball games.
 She wrote for The Bear Insider magazine, and its ESPN affiliated website.
 She did an internship with KLLC ("Alice @ 97.3").
 She graduated in 2005.

 Career

-After graduating college, Scott soon joined Metro Networks, where she was a reporter, producer, and anchor, doing traffic, news, and sports updates for a number of Bay Area radio stations including KSFO-AM, KFRC-AM, KCBS-AM, KFOG-FM, and KNBR-AM.
-During that time, she also did some on-screen television reporting for Cal football for CSN California.
+After graduating college, Scott soon joined Metro Networks, where she was a reporter, producer, and anchor, doing traffic, news, and sports updates for a number of Bay Area radio stations including KSFO, KFRC, KCBS, KFOG, and KNBR.
+During that time, she also did on-screen television reporting for Cal football for CSN California and hosted Cal football's postgame radio show on KGO 810.

-She joined KNBR full-time in 2011 where she provided sports updates for their morning and midday shows and filled in as a substitute host.
+She joined KNBR - the San Francisco Giants, San Francisco 49ers, Golden State Warriors, and Stanford football radio flagship - full-time in 2011 where she provided sports updates for their morning and midday shows and filled in as a substitute host.
 She also served as a television sideline reporter for the San Jose Earthquakes, reported for the San Jose Giants minor league team, called high school football for Comcast, and anchored Saturday night sports for NBC Bay Area.

 In August 2016, Scott became the first woman to call an NFL game on the radio.
 She covered two preseason games for the San Francisco 49ers.

-In December 2016, she left KNBR to join the Pac-12 Network full-time, to focus on play-by-play.
+In December 2016, she left KNBR to join the Pac-12 Network full-time to focus on play-by-play.
 In 2017, she became the first woman to call a football game on the Pac-12 Network.
-In addition to calling football, men's and women's soccer, men's and women's basketball, softball, and volleyball for the Network, Scott also anchored, reported, and hosted the Network's award-winning features program "Our Stories".
+In addition to calling football, men's and women's soccer, men's and women's basketball, softball, and volleyball, Scott also anchored, reported, and hosted the Network's award-winning features program "Our Stories".

-For International Women’s Day on March 8, 2020, she was part of the first-ever all-women's broadcast crew for a National Hockey League game on NBCSN.
-Scott provided play-by-play with Olympians A.J.
-Mleczko and Kendall Coyne Schofield as analysts.
+For International Women’s Day on March 8, 2020, she was part of the first-ever all-women's broadcast crew for a National Hockey League game in the United States on NBCSN.
+Scott provided play-by-play alongside Olympic gold medal-winning analysts A.J.
+Mleczko and Kendall Coyne Schofield.